advancedforms/advanced-forms/readme.txt

 )
 `

-The only required attribute is `key` which should be a unique identifier for your form.
+The only required attribute is `key` which should be a unique identifier for your form starting with "form_".
 Setting the title attribute is recommended.

 = Adding fields to a form =